isaacnmm/pestpolicy-hugo2XX/content/posts/can-bearded-dragons-eat-bananas/index.md

 ### 4. Strong Antioxidant
 Bananas (especially Cavendish species) are considered to have high antioxidants such as dopamine, cetachins and gallocatechins.
 Gallocatechins will help reduce cholesterol (that cause clogging of inner lumen of blood vessels) accumulation in your beardie by breaking any cholesterol traces.
 On the other hand, dopamine will enhance oxidation of low-density lipoproteins and reduce plasma oxidative stress.
-Importantly, the Trans-� carotene and cetachins found in bananas will further help reduce heart diseases and generative illness that may attack your beardie.
+Importantly, the Trans- carotene and cetachins found in bananas will further help reduce heart diseases and generative illness that may attack your beardie.
 ### 5. Low Salt and Sugar content
 Apple bananas, cooking banana and Williamss banana species have low salts and sugar levels, especially when raw.
 There is actually 4.5mg to 12mg sugar for every 145g of banana fruits.
 Starch in unripe bananas inhibits salts and sugar concentration - just like with